FauxFaux/apt-pkg-native-rs/README.md

 However, this is generally implemented using singletons, which may be really annoying for your use-case.

+The current way the singleton is managed is awful, and it's not been fixed while I've been learning about the problems.
+A major version bump, and a proper singleton, may resolve some of the issues.
+This needs to be done eventually.

 `apt` does not have a concurrency model: you may not use threads.

 Since `apt` 1.4 or 1.5 (in Debian Stretch (2017), but not in Xenial 16.04),